Infinite-Pieces/InfinitePieces/README.md

-Certainly!
-Here's the complete README file in Markdown format:

 # Infinite Pieces - Setup Instructions

 This README provides step-by-step instructions to set up and run the Infinite Pieces project on your local machine.